 Partner with Marketing to Enable Sales

 Marketers love creating awesome content for salespeople to use.
 The trouble is that salespeople often don’t know what content is available or how to effectively leverage content in the sales process.
-Sales operations managers can partner with marketers in order to help ensure that reps know how to successfully utilize content like eBooks, case studies, blogs and videos.
-They then can help create tools so that sales can easily access and employ them.
+Sales operations managers can partner with marketers in order to help ensure that reps know how to successfully utilize content like eBooks, case studies, blogs, and videos.
+They then can help create tools so that sales can easily access and employ content at the right time.